theskumar/python-dotenv/README.rst

     dotenv_path = join(dirname(__file__), '.env')
     load_dotenv(dotenv_path)

-Now, you can access the variables either from existing environment variable or loaded from ``.env`` file. ``.env`` file gets higher precedence, and it's advised not to include it in version control.
+Now, you can access the variables either from system environment variable or loaded from ``.env`` file. **System environment variables gets higher precedence** and it's advised not to include it in version control.

 .. code:: python